FraL96/Monstera-MS4/README.md

 The search bar in the center will help the user search plants (the queries are extended to both the name and the species of the plant).
 On the right side, instead, there are the main four tabs:
 - Shop: by clicking it a dropdown will display the categories of the plant and the user will be able to choose his/her favourite.
-- Tips: a blog accessible for authenticated users.
-In Tips there will be articles about how to take care of the plants.
+- Tips: a blog wher user will find articles about how to take care of the plants.
 There is also a comment section under the blog so that the users can interact with the website.
 - Account: no click of this tab a dropdown menu will appear and the user will be able to decide if to Login or Register.
 After authentification, the user will be able to also access its profile tab.
 - Cart: this tab will allow the user to access the cart and checkout.
 However, even without clicking it this tab have some functions.
 When the user will add product in its cart, the total amount under the cart will grow.
 Also from the same point a toast notification will show up in different moments to inform or warn the guest, In the toast there will be also a little preview of what's in the cart.